Horseman-droid/DAA_/README.md

 2

 Output
-Sum of the geometric sequence wil be :62
+Sum of the geometric sequence wil be: 62

 #--------------------------#
 Test Case-2
 Input:
 Enter value of n:
 4

-Enter value of x:3
+Enter value of x:
+3

+Output
-Sum of the geometric sequence wil be :120
+Sum of the geometric sequence wil be: 120

 ###Theory
 The Solution to this problem is based on divide and conquer aproach